 Do not allow them to grow too close or they will leach nutrients from each other.
 If you have extra plants you can transplant them to some other shady portion of your garden.

-As I mentioned before, Calendine Poppy needs moisture and so ensure that the plants are evenly watered all through the summer.
-Picking flowers regularly tends to make the plant more bushy and even encourages them to have more flowers.
+As I mentioned before, Celandine Poppy needs moisture and so ensure that the plants are evenly watered all through the summer.
+Picking flowers regularly tends to make the plant bushier and even encourages them to have more flowers.

 Propagation

-You can propagate these Poppy plants in spring, but actually they are quite capable of self sowing, so there is almost no trouble or effort on your part to perpetuate these plants in your garden.
+You can propagate these Poppy plants in spring but they are quite capable of self sowing.

-Apply the mulch late in the fall, after the ground has already become cold, and if possible wait until the frost is on the ground.
+Apply the mulch late in the fall, after the ground has already become cold, and if possible wait until the first frost.

-This flower for a vshade garden blooms from late Winter into Spring.
-Then continuing with blooming on and off throughout summer.
-If you deadhead you'll have continuous blooms.
+This flower for a shade garden blooms from late Winter into Spring.
+Then continuing with flowering on and off throughout summer.
+If you deadhead you’ll have continuous flowers.

 The plants will self sow and given the room will give you a sea of yellow and orange flowers that are quite spectacular.

-You will want to duplicate the soil of a forested area.
-Lots of composted organic material, moist and well drained humus rich soil.
+You will want to replicate the soil of a forested area with lots of composted organic material, moist and well drained humus rich soil.

-This shade garden plant grows well under shrubs, mixed in with hosta and ferns, very striking.
+This shade plant grows well under shrubs, mixed in with hosta and ferns it’s very striking.

 It should be noted if the soil dries out for an extended period of time or it gets too hot the plant will shut down, go dormant, until conditions improve.